CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/quadkey.md

 ## quadkey

-You can learn more about quadkey in the [documentation](/spatial-extension-bq/spatial-indexes/overview/spatial-indexes/#quadkey).
+You can learn more about quadkeys and quandints in the [Overview section](/spatial-extension-bq/overview/spatial-indexes/#quadkey) of the documentation.

 ### QUADINT_FROMZXY